-How We Humans Mark Our Territories To Claim Our Space
+How People Mark Their Territory To Claim Personal Space

 What we instinctively do is mark our personal territory much like a dog would, once we’re in the presence of others.
 This at work, home, or on the subway.
 This space acts as an invisible shield, offers protection, setting a warning signal to someone if they’re too close.